-1989 Standard C is widespread enough now that it is ok to use its features in programs.
-There is one exception: do not ever use the “trigraph” feature of Standard C.
+ISO C99 is widespread enough now that it is ok to use its features in programs.
+There is one exception: do not ever use the “trigraph” misfeature introduced by C89 and not removed until C23.

-The 1999 and 2011 editions of Standard C are not fully supported on all platforms.
-If you aim to support compilation by compilers other than GCC, you should not require these C features in your programs.
-It is ok to use these features conditionally when the compiler supports them.
+Not all features of recent Standard C are fully supported on all platforms.
+If you aim to support compilation by compilers other than GCC, you should generally not require newer Standard C features in your programs, or else use them conditionally on whether the compiler supports them.
+The same goes for GNU C extensions such as variable length arrays.

-If your program is only meant to compile with GCC, then you can use these features if GCC supports them, when they give substantial benefit.
+If your program is only meant to compile with GCC, then you can use these features if GCC supports them.
+Don’t use features that GCC does not support, except conditionally as a way to use equivalent features to those that are used when compiling with GCC.

 int